At the Disciplinary Domain of Medicine and Pharmacy there are several research schools.

 The course is designed to increase interest in preclinical research among students on the programmes in medicine, biomedicine, and pharmacy.
 It provides the opportunity to try out conducting research with one of the Faculty’s many research groups for two or three summers.
 Those admitted take a two-week introductory research course in the first summer.
 The course is given fulltime in June and finishes before Midsummer Day.
 For the rest of that summer admitted students work with their project for four more weeks.
 This period can be scheduled to suite the student and supervisors.
 In the second summer this project continues for 6 weeks, fulltime.
 SOFOSKO is normally completed during the autumn following the second summer, when the various projects are reported at seminars and in writing.
 However, medical students have the option of extending SOFOSKO a further summer so the course can count for required credit as independent in-depth work.
 Students admitted to SOFOSKO receive SEK 10,000 as a scholarship each summer for two years.

-Read more about Summer Research School, SOFOSKO (swe)
+Read more about Summer Research School, SOFOSKO (swe

-ULLA Postgraduate Summer School
+ULLA Summer School

-National Graduate School in Clinical Cancer Research
+National Research School in Clinical and Translational Cancer Research

 Karolinska Institutet and Uppsala University offer the National Research School in Clinical and Translational Cancer Research (NatiOn).
 The objective is to provide a custom-tailored package of courses as a knowledge base for future clinical researchers in the field of cancer.